paulc010/postcodeanywhere/README.md

 First you need to download the module to your Prestashop installation.
 Download the Zip file and extract it into the modules folder of your Prestashop installation.
 Once you have completed this you will need to rename the created directory from 'postcodeanywhere-master' (GitHub convetion) to 'postcodeanywhere'.

 To finalise the installation of the plugin, login to your PrestaShop admin panel and load the Modules page.
-Find the Postcode Anywhere Address Lookup Module in the list of modules presented and click Install.
+Find the 'UK and International Address Auto-Fill' Module in the list of modules presented (it will be located under 'Billing and Invoicing' and click Install.
 You will then need to provide the module with your Capture+ key.
 Do this by clicking Configure for the installed module (you may need to refresh the page for the option to become available).
 Once you have entered your key click Update to save the changes to the module.

 CHANGELOG
 -------------